tldr-pages/tldr/pages/common/tcsh.md

 `tcsh -f`

-- Execute a [c]ommand and then exit:
+- Execute a [c]ommand:

 `tcsh -c "{{command}}"`

-- Execute a script and then exit:
+- Execute a script:

 `tcsh {{path/to/script.tcsh}}`

-- Check a script for syntax errors and then exit:
+- Check a script for syntax errors:

 `tcsh -n {{path/to/script.tcsh}}`

-- Print a version and then exit:
+- Print a version:

 `tcsh --version`